 - Served as City Attorney for the City of Cupertino.
 Advised City staff and officials on open meeting laws, development applications, public infrastructure projects, local regulatory actions, real estate transactions, election matters, emergency orders, public records and ethics laws, public contracts, and inter-agency agreements.
 Served as Assistant City Attorney for the City of Half Moon Bay and Deputy City Attorney for the City of Saratoga.

 - Serves as Legal Counsel for the San Bruno Community Foundation, a nonprofit organization created by the City of San Bruno to administer $70 million in restitution funds received from PG&E after a devastating 2010 gas pipeline explosion.

-- Representing agricultural interests, successfully opposing an oil and gas streamlining ordinance adopted without adequate environmental review or mitigation (King and Gardiner Farms, LLC v.
+- Representing agricultural interests, successfully opposed an oil and gas streamlining ordinance adopted without adequate environmental review or mitigation (King and Gardiner Farms, LLC v.
 Kern County (2020) 45 Cal.
 App.5th 814).

 Community Service, Publications, and Recognitions

 - California Solar and Storage Association v.
 Contractors State License Board (2021) San Francisco County Superior Ct., Case No. CGC-21-594911 (repealing underground regulation that would have prevented solar contractors from installing energy storage systems).

 - King and Gardiner Farms, LLC v.
 Kern County (2020) 45 Cal.
 App.5th 814 (invalidating ordinance to streamline approval of oil and gas development).

 - Friends of Better Cupertino v.
 City of Cupertino (2020) Santa Clara County Superior Ct., Case No. 18CV330190 (upholding City’s approval of SB 35 project and accepting City’s response demonstrating its long track record of approving and facilitating affordable housing).